andrea13042003/bite-and-brew-cafe-app/feedback_service/README.md

 ---

-# 💬 BiteBrew Feedback Service
+# 💬 Bites & Brew Feedback Service

-This is the **Feedback Service** for the **BiteBrew** platform, built with **Flask**.
+This is the **Feedback Service** for the **Bites & Brew** platform, built with **Flask**.
 It allows customers to submit feedback for products and enables retrieval of feedback for specific products.
 It supports CORS, service discovery via Eureka, and automatic API documentation via Swagger.

 ---